ryanallen/words-of-my-perfect-teacher/README.md

 #### 4.2 THE SUFFERINGS OF BIRTH, SICKNESS, OLD AGE AND DEATH
 ##### 4.2.1 The suffering of birth

-For human beings here in this world, birth is from the womb.<sup>[54](#54)</sup> The consciousness of a being in the [intermediate state](#intermediate-state) first has to interpose itself into the union of the father's semen and mother's blood.
-It then passes through the painful experiences of the various embryonic stages: the round jelly, viscous ellipse, thick oblong, firm oval, hard round lump,<sup>[55](#55)</sup> and so on.
+For human beings here in this world, birth is from the womb.[^54] The consciousness of a being in the [intermediate state](#intermediate-state) first has to interpose itself into the union of the father's semen and mother's blood.
+It then passes through the painful experiences of the various embryonic stages: the round jelly, viscous ellipse, thick oblong, firm oval, hard round lump,[^55] and so on.
 Once the limbs, appendages and sense-organs have formed, the fetus, trapped inside the dark, rank and suffocating uterus, suffers like someone thrown into a prison.
 When the mother eats hot food, the fetus suffers pain as if being burned by fire.
 When she eats something cold, it feels as if it is being thrown into freezing water; when she lies down, as if buried under the weight of a hill; when her stomach is full, as if trapped between rocks; when she is hungry, as if falling from a precipice; when she walks about or sits down, as if buffeted about by the [wind](#wind).

-<details id="54"><summary>Note <sup>54</sup></summary>The other principal types of birth that occur variously in the six <a href="#realm">realm</a>s are birth from an egg, birth from heat and moisture, and miraculous birth.
-</details><br>
-<details id="55"><summary>Note <sup>55</sup></summary>These are approximate translations of the technical terms used in Tibetan medicine for the first five weekly stages of embryonic development.
-</details><br>

-As the pregnancy reaches term, the [energy](#energy) of [karmic](#karma) existence<sup>[56](#56)</sup> turns the baby's head downwards ready to be born.
+As the pregnancy reaches term, the [energy](#energy) of [karmic](#karma) existence[^56] turns the baby's head downwards ready to be born.
 As the baby is pushed down towards the cervix, it suffers as though a strong giant were holding it by the legs and banging it against a wall.
-As it is forced through the bony structure of the pelvis, the baby feels as though it were being pulled through the hole in a draw-plate.<sup>[57](#57)</sup> Should the opening be too narrow, it cannot be delivered and dies.
+As it is forced through the bony structure of the pelvis, the baby feels as though it were being pulled through the hole in a draw-plate.[^57] Should the opening be too narrow, it cannot be delivered and dies.
 Indeed, both mother and baby may die during labor, and even if they survive they experience all the pain of dying.
 As the [Great Master of Oḍḍiyāna](#padmasambhava-of-oḍḍiyāna) said:

-<details id="56"><summary>Note <sup>56</sup></summary><i>las kyi rlung</i>: the force of previous actions which propels the whole process of <a href="#saṃsāra">samsāra</a>.
-</details><br>
-<details id="57"><summary>Note <sup>57</sup></summary>A plate pierced with a hole through which metal is drawn to make wire.
-</details><br>

 > Both mother and child go halfway to the land of Death,
 > And all the mother's joints, except her jaws, are wrenched apart.

 Everything the baby experiences is painful.
 Dropping down on the mattress as it is born feels like falling into a pit full of thorns.
 Having the encrusted slime wiped off its back feels like being flayed alive.
 Being washed clean feels like being beaten with thorns.
 Being taken on to its mother's lap feels like being a little bird carried off by a hawk.
-Having butter rubbed on the crown of its head<sup>[58](#58)</sup> feels like being tied up and thrown down a hole.
+Having butter rubbed on the crown of its head[^58] feels like being tied up and thrown down a hole.
 Being put in the cradle is like being put into dirty mud.
 Whenever the infant suffers from hunger, thirst, sickness and so on, all it can do is cry.

-<details id="58"><summary>Note <sup>58</sup></summary>In Tibet butter is massaged into the crown of the head of the newborn baby to encourage the fontanelle to close.
-Although this is considered beneficial to its health, the newborn child is so sensitive that the subtle energies of its body are agitated.
-</details><br>

 From birth onwards, as we mature in our youth, we have the impression of growth and increase.
 But what is really happening is that our life is getting shorter, day by day, as we approach closer to death.
 We get caught up in this life's ordinary undertakings, one after another, none of them ever coming to a conclusion, following each other like ripples on water.
 As all of them are based only on [negative action](#negative-action)s, their outcome is sure to be lower rebirths and endless suffering.